syedyasirkamal/agileproject/README.md

 > The Product Backlog includes 12 PBIs listed in the Trello Product Backlog link above.

 ### User Stories
 > User Stories have been created for each PBI.
-The are included Product Backlog Items cards in the link above.
+They are included Product Backlog Items cards in the link above.

 ### Product Backlog Order
 > The product backlog has been ordered.
 The rationale we used was two-fold: First, we considered the sequential development of the application from a technology perspective.
 Second, we took into account the value added of each specific PBI.
 For example, we had to register a web domain before we can actually start designing the website since the site needs to reference graphics and hyperlinks that will be based on/include the domain name.